eduardovillao/myd-delivery-widgets/README.txt

 == Changelog ==

 = 1.1 =
-* New: verify MyD Delivery version installed.
+* New: verify required plugins are installed (MyD Delivery + Elementor).
-* New: add new style controls to MyD Delivery Page widget.
+* New: add new content controls to filter & seach and product grid.

 = 1.0 =
 * New: Initial release.